npeltzer/wedding-site/README.md

   Don't judge me for the code in this repository.
 This is a quick and dirty website for our wedding.
 I know I should put a js library in there and implement some templating or make it lesss janky, but this is only for me to maintain.

 I probably should have just used a template website like The Knot, but it goes against my inner dev to not roll my own and make it way jankier.
 Much like a Jedi making their own lightsaber.

+RIP got divorced.
+Leaving this up for posterity.